mab321/scheduler/README.md

 # Interview Scheduler
 This project is a single-page application meant to allow students to book interviews with their mentors.
 This scheduler is based on a 5 work day schedule with a maximum of 5 appointments per day.
-This application is setup in conjunction with [scheduler-api].
+This application is setup in conjunction with [scheduler-api](https://github.com/mab321/scheduler-api).

 #**Features**